- March 12, 2026

 Spire of AshA dark-fantasy auto-battler dungeon crawler where strategy is everything.
 Build your team, forge your gear, and push deeper into an ever-scaling spire — where every decision compounds and every run tells a different story.
 Inspired by the depth of Path of Exile's crafting, the tactical positioning of TFT-style hex combat, and the endless scaling of Mythic+ dungeons.
 Assemble Your …

-- Technical issues including connection problems, frequent bugs, crashes, and occasionally broken game states that hinder progression.
+- Technical issues including connectivity problems, save/load bugs, and occasional game-breaking errors that hinder consistent play.

 - gameplay8 mentions Positive Neutral Negative